oat-sa/taohub-articles/articles/Installation and Upgrading/upgrade-31-to32.md

 ```

 ### Update server
 It is highly recommended to update PHP from 5.6 to 7.0 after TAO is upgraded to TAO 3.2.
-Unlike TAO 3.2, TAO 3.1 is not fully compatible with PHP 7.0 so please update the TAO software prior to updating PHP.
+Unlike TAO 3.2, TAO 3.1 is not fully compatible with PHP 7.0 so please update the TAO software before updating PHP.